Central team visits flood-ravaged, rain-hit areas of K'taka

-Bangalore, Aug 24: The Central team, headed by Mr V N Gaur, Joint Secretary, Union Home Ministry, today visited several flood-ravaged and rain-hit parts of Karnataka to assess the extent of damage.
+Bangalore, Aug 24: A Central team, headed by Mr V N Gaur, Joint Secretary, Union Home Ministry, today visited several flood-ravaged and rain-hit parts of Karnataka to assess the extent of damage.

 The six-member team divided itself into three groups and visited various parts of Belgaum, Shimoga, Raichur and Bijapur districts.